 March 25—Milliken Campus, Spartanburg.
 This cross-country run/walk is a Corporate Shield event.
 Register here.

 Birth & Baby Expo for Birth Professionals

 March 31—Greenville Memorial Hospital/MSA.
 Featured speaker is Rebecca Dekker, PhD, internationally known researcher, nurse and creator of evidence-based birth curriculums.
-Watch the What’s Happening at GHS e-newsletter for details.
+Watch the What’s Happening at Prisma Health e-newsletter for details.

 Birth & Baby Expo for the Community

 April 1—McAlister Square, 10 a.m.-5 p.m.
 This free event includes internationally recognized speakers, local vendors, fashion show, demonstrations and giveaways.

 Upstate Heart Walk

 April 8—Downtown Greenville.
 Visit www.heartwalk.org to join the Prisma Health team and support the American Heart Association.

 April 8—TD Convention Center.
 Keynote speaker is former Clemson quarterback Tajh Boyd.
 This year, the free summit is reaching out to youth ages 11 and older.
 The goal is to start talking about health and expose youth to health professions.
 Register here.

 April 23-25—Hyatt Hotel, Downtown Greenville.
 Physicians, healthcare providers and administrators are invited to learn about and discuss the transformation to value-based care.
 Register here.